sheila-anne/sheila-anne/src/pages/index.md

 ---
 templateKey: index-page
 title: Welcome to Sheila Anne
-image: "/img/sheila-anne-coaching-header.jpg"
+image: /img/sheila-anne-coaching-header.jpg
 heading: Welcome to Sheila Anne
 subheading: Looking to navigate your life path?
 Start here.
 mainpitch:
+  title: >-
-  title: It’s time to harness your energy, recognize your purpose, and live your most authentic & bold life.
+    It’s time to harness your energy, recognize your purpose, and live your most authentic & bold life.
   description: >
     Sheila Anne is a combination of life coaching, intentional movement, and story curation.
 Join Sheila as she nourishes your mind, and spirit, creating a place where you can grow as a person.
 description: >-
   Tap into your inner compass.
 Stoke your inner fire.
 Ignite personal growth in your relationships, professional life, and activities.
 Create nourishing spaces & experiences.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/sheila-anne-tree.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Sheila Anne curates flows meant to realign & rejuvenate the body.
+With a focus on breathwork, mental alignment occurs at the intersection between presence and present-tense.
     - image: /img/coffee-gear.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and